rpnlatex v1.4.2

 Algebra and Calculus:

-1 x \to \displaystyle{\frac{1}{x}} a or / x\enspace y \to \displaystyle{\frac{x}{y}}
+1 or \ x \Rightarrow \displaystyle{\frac{1}{x}} a or / x\enspace y \Rightarrow \displaystyle{\frac{x}{y}}

-l x \to \lim\limits_x L x\enspace y \to \lim\limits_{x\to y}
+l x \Rightarrow \lim\limits_x L x\enspace y \Rightarrow \lim\limits_{x\to y}

-b x\enspace y \to \displaystyle{\binom{x}{y}} I x\enspace y \to \displaystyle{\int_x^y}
+b x\enspace y \Rightarrow \displaystyle{\binom{x}{y}} g x\enspace y \Rightarrow \displaystyle{\int_x^y}

-= x\enspace y\enspace z \to \displaystyle\sum_{x=y}^z + x\enspace y \to \displaystyle\sum_{x\ge y}^{\phantom z}
+= x\enspace y\enspace z \Rightarrow \displaystyle\sum_{x=y}^z + x\enspace y \Rightarrow \displaystyle\sum_{x\ge y}^{\phantom z}

 q \sqrt{x} Q \sqrt[3]{x}